dankolesnikov/PackageExplorer/README.md

 # Package Explorer
-> PackageExplorer program allows you to get information about java classes in a specified directory.
+> Allows you to get information about java classes in a specified directory.

 ![](header.png)